Buying a property in France

-When you sign the preliminary agreement you must usually pay a deposit of 10 per cent of the purchase price.
+When you sign the preliminary agreement you must usually pay a deposit of 10 per cent of the purchase price and the agency fee.
 The notary will withhold your deposit under your name at "La Caisse des Dépôts et Consignation” (secure Public Institution).
 Some agents provide this service as well.
 At Saint Tropez Home Finders we believe that the notary is the best person to withhold your deposit.

 Conditions Precedent (Clauses Suspensives)